backupbrew/switchbrew/USB services.md

 | 0x26   | 0x20 | Product         |
 | 0x46   | 0x20 | SerialNumber    |

-The last 3 blocks are strings.
+The last 3 blocks are ASCII strings.
 The data following each string is all-zero, for padding to size
 0x20.